 The SEE influenced by interaction at the central QPC is plotted in Fig.\,\ref{fig:see_interaction}.
-In agreement with the analysis above, correction of SEE from interaction is much smaller than the SEE of free particles, as long as $P_\text{int} = P_\text{QPC} + P_\text{frac}$ is a small quantity.
+In agreement with the analysis above, the correction to SEE from interactions is much smaller than the SEE of free particles, as long as $P_\text{int} = P_\text{QPC} + P_\text{frac}$ is a small quantity.
 This is, fortunately, the case of our work, where $P_\text{int} \approx 0.08$ as has been discussed above.

-\subsection{S3.
+\section{S3.
 Statistics-induced entanglement in terms of Bell pairs}

-In this section we show that the correlation function measurement is in connection to Bell pair and Bell inequality.
+In this section, we show that the correlation function measurement is related to the notions of Bell pairs and Bell's inequality.
 We consider only the non-interacting fermionic situation in this section.
 We begin with the derivation of the two-fermion density matrix and the corresponding EE.
 We start with a two-fermion event with the initial wavefunction

-after second quantization.
-This function means that one particle appears at the up and down sources simultaneously.
-After scattering at two diluters and the central QPC, the initial wavefunction equation~\eqref{eq:initial_wavefunction} becomes
+representing a pure state in the second quantization.
+This function means that one particle appears at the up source and one particle simultaneously appears at the down source.
+After scattering at two diluters and the central QPC, the initial wavefunction Eq.~\eqref{eq:initial_wavefunction} becomes